-Line 7: Managed Peak Demand
+Line 7: Peak Demand (Accounting for Demand Response and AAEE)

-The estimated impact of price-sensitive demand response programs and measures on the peak must be embedded in the value in line 1.
+Line 7 is the peak demand after accounting for the impacts of AAEE, demand response, and interruptible programs.
+The estimated impact of price sensitive demand response programs and measures on the peak must be embedded in the value in line 1.

-The numbers entered in lines 5 and 6 will automatically be subtracted from the Forecasted Total Peak-Hour 1-in-2 Demand to produce the Managed Peak Demand in line 7.
+The numbers entered in lines 5 and 6 will automatically be subtracted from the Forecasted Total Peak Hour 1-in-2 demand to produce the demand in line 7.